escolmebartlebooth/CarND-MPC-Project/README.md

 * N = 10, dt = 0.05, distance = 15 metres
 * N = 25, dt = 0.05, distance = 37.5 metres

 I originally chose N = 25 and dt = 0.05.
-Given that computational time is also important, i changed this to N = 10 and dt = 0.1 after advice from a project reviewer and reviewing the effect of N and dt on the motion model of the car.
+Given that computational time is also important, I changed this to N = 10 and dt = 0.1 after advice from a project reviewer and reviewing the effect of N and dt on the motion model of the car.

 Once N and dt were chosen, it was time to look for other tuning parameters.